 As the second-largest state in the United States, you can bet that there are some fantastic road trips in Texas.
-One of my favourites is a West Texas road trip, a journey that takes you far, far away from the bright lights of Texas’s big cities, but is definitely worth the miles.
-There are so many things to do in West Texas that you could easily plan to explore this area for weeks on end, but in this blog post I’m highlighting just a few of my recommendations.
+One of my personal favourites is a West Texas road trip, a journey that takes you far, far away from the bright lights of Texas’s big cities, but is definitely worth the miles.

-You’ll need at least 4 days to see everything here, but I’d recommend at least a week to explore the wide, open spaces of this beautiful part of Texas.
+We spent about five days road tripping this part of Texas.
+But if you want to see everything I’ve included on this list, I’d recommend at least a week to explore the wide, open spaces of this beautiful part of Texas.

 West Texas is truly beautiful, in a stark, desolate way, and I hope you love it as much as I do.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).